BonnyCI/bonnyci.org/lore/developers/contributing/designs/personal-cloud-accounts.md

 An account is a set of credentials to log into OpenStack via keystone.
 An account by itself is not very useful, as it requires a role within a project.
 A single account may have multiple roles across multiple projects.
 For our cloud, each developer is entitled to an account with a matching project, and a role of _member_ within the project.

+These personal accounts will also be granted _member_ rights on the production project(s), so that we individually can examine resources in the production project.
+This will likely be granted by way of a keystone group.
+Using a group and using individual accounts simplifies granting rights on new account creation, and removing rights when a developer leaves the project.

 For more about roles, see [IBM Users and Projects Documentation](http://ibm-blue-box-help.github.io/help-documentation/keystone/Managing_Users_and_Projects/)

 ### Quotas